 My Mum was a bright and very adventurous little girl.
-She tells me that when she was 8yrs old she put her name down to go to summer camp in Cetraro.
+She tells me that when she was '8'yrs old she had put her name down to go to summer camp in Cetraro.
 I'm not sure how she persuaded my Nonna Emerlinda to let her go.
 She had told her that there was a Convent and Nuns and that must have convinced my Nonna.
-Mum was happy when she had come back home as she had learnt many new things so the following year she was allowed to go to Praia A Mare.
+Mum was so happy when she had come back home as she had learnt many new things so the following year she was allowed to go to Praia A Mare.
 Nonna was also happy for her as she had come back all grown up.
-Mind you, I was never allowed to go to camp.
+Mind you, I was never allowed to go to camps.

 It was Christmas Eve in 1958 that they boarded the ship the 'Flaminia' from the Naples dock.
 It was a cold and eerie night and there were many tears on the ship.
 They were all sad to be leaving their home in Cosenza to an unknown town and Country.

 Nonna was heartbroken to be leaving her Mum Filomena as she was her only daughter.
 My Mum and all her brothers and sisters loved their Nonna so much.
 Mum always talks about her as she was a huge impact on her life.
 Mum has a special photo of her Nonna Filomena with her holding a bunch of chamomile flowers that she keeps close by.
 Nonno Emilio had passed away years earlier and although Mum was young, she remembers him sitting staring out the window with his walking stick.

 Mum tells me of lots of stories from their voyage.
 She had told me that another migrant named Mimmo had asked my Nonna if his Mum could stay with them as they were on the lower deck and it was just too noisy for her as she was not well.
 My Nonna was so generous so of course she had said yes and he was very grateful.